High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Theoretical formalism

 which is defined as

-where factors of the form $\text{e}^{-i\hat{H}t\hbar}$ have been absorbed, converting the operators into a time-dependent Heisenberg operator.
-Since the spatial wave functions form a complete basis, we can write $ \sum_f \ket{f}\bra{f} = \delta(\bold{x}_2-\bold{x}_1)$, which reduces the emission probability to an expectation value given by
+where factors of the form $\text{e}^{-i\hat{H}t/\hbar}$ have been absorbed, converting the operators into a time-dependent Heisenberg operator.
+Since the spatial wave functions form a complete basis, we can write ${\sum_f \phi^{\ast}(\bold{x}_2)\phi(\bold{x}_1) = \delta(\bold{x}_2-\bold{x}_1)}$, which reduces the emission probability to an expectation value given by

-Now the semiclassical operator method developed by Baier and Katkov \cite{baier1968quasiclassical} is employed, where the product of commuting operators are replaced by their classical non-operator value.
+Now the semi-classical operator method developed by Baier and Katkov \cite{baier1968quasiclassical} is employed, where in the product of commuting operators, the operators are replaced by their classical values.
 Through approximations, the product $\hat{Q^\dagger}\hat{Q}$ is rewritten in terms of commuting operators which are subsequently replaced by their classical non-operator value.
-The accuracy of this approximation is $1/\gamma$ making it a valid approximation for the relativistic particles simulated in this paper.
+The accuracy of this approximation is $O(1/\gamma)$ in a general background, but the approximation is actually exact in a plane wave, making it a powerful tool for simulating relativistic particles colliding with laser pulses, that will be presented in this paper.
 A detailed derivation of the approximation is shown in Refs. \cite{BERESTETSKII1982,baier1968quasiclassical,Baier}.
-The result is reduced to a single integral over time (first seen in \cite{belkacem_1985} and derivations shown in Ref. \cite{kimball_1986} and \cite{TobiasUdvikling}) given by,
+The result is reduced to a single integral over time (see e.g. \cite{belkacem_1985} and derivations shown in Ref. \cite{kimball_1986} and \cite{TobiasUdvikling}), given by,